erikvw/django-collect-offline/README.md

         }
     }

 As data is entered on `client`, the data is serialized into model `OutgoingTransaction` on `client`.
-The outgoing transactions on `client` are copied to `server` like this:
+The outgoing transactions on `client` are can be copied to `server` like this:

     OutgoingTransaction.objects.using('client').filter(
             is_consumed_server=False).copy_to_incoming_transaction('server')